-This plant based powerhouse fits a Vegan, Anti-Candida, Paleo and Gluten-Diet.
+A plant based powerhouse that fits a Vegan, Anti-Candida, Paleo and Gluten-Free Diet.
 Chocked full of nutrients, this Roasted Butternut Squash Salad will be your new favorite “go-to” dish!

-No, it’s butternut squash!
-The ingredient combination of this dish might surprise you, but rest assured this dish is a total WINNER!
+The ingredient combination of this dish might surprise you, but rest assured this dish is a total winner!

 Ripening during the fall and early winter, this orange marvel can be used in a variety of ways.
 Bake it, purée it, make it into soup, let your creativity soar.
-Providing us with a ton of vitamin A, vitamin C, antioxidants, and more cancer-preventing nutrients, you can’t go wrong with this squash.
-It’s also very high in fiber and low in calories, making this a signature component to any dieter looking to cut back on high-calorie, high-fat foods.
+Providing us with a ton of vitamins, antioxidants, and cancer-preventing nutrients, you can’t go wrong with this squash.
+It’s also high in fiber and low in calories, making this a signature component to any dieter looking to cut back on high-calorie, high-fat foods.

 Let’s take a closer look at one group of nutrients found in butternut squash: carotenoids.
 This group includes beta-carotene, also found in carrots, and alpha-carotene, also found in tomatoes.
 These powerful antioxidants have been linked to preventing cancer and arthritis, they absorb some negative and dangerous light frequencies (giving your eyesight a nice boost) and help protect skin from sun damage.
 Carotenoids also absorb into the body more efficiently when accompanied by a source of fat.
 In this recipe, olive oil swoops in to save the day, and provides a healthy fat to digest butternut squash in the most meaningful way to your body.
 Aww….they’re so perfect for each other they should get a room.

 Lastly, if you don’t know how to peel or cut a butternut squash, we’ve got your back.
 Check out our quick demo video below where we simplify it for you!

 Roasted Butternut Squash Salad Recipe